integreat-io/integreat/README.md

 - `type`: The item type from the request object or from the data property (if it is an object and not an array).
-- `typePlural`: The plural form of the type, gotten from the corresponding datatype's `plural` prop – or by adding an 's' to the type is `plural` is not set.
+- `typePlural`: The plural form of the type, gotten from the corresponding schema's `plural` prop – or by adding an 's' to the type is `plural` is not set.

 #### Options property